The Plan Health chart shows your projected savings balances over time compared with a downside risk scenario.

 The Projected Savings is a linear projection based on your plan inputs.
 Most of the charts you see throughout the app are based on plan projections.
 The savings balances here will match the balances in the net worth chart lower on the dashboard.

-Monte Carlo analysis is a statistical technique where we run multiple projections, randomly varying asset returns and inflation rates based on historical data and a normal distribution.
+Monte Carlo analysis is a statistical technique where we run multiple projections, randomly varying asset returns and inflation rates based on your growth rates and a normal distribution.
 We run 1,000 of these simulations and use the results to generate the probability of plan success.
 The 'Poor Outcome' you see here represents the 10th percentile of these simulations - or in other words, 90% of the simulations did as well or better than what you see here.

 We use this chart to demonstrate both your projected savings as well as expressing the risky nature of long-term financial forecasting.
 If your plan consistently results in success, even across the varied Monte Carlo simulations, that's great - you can rest easy, or explore ways to increase expenses, charitable giving, or reduce investment risk (and associated return).
 If you find yourself with downside results happening too frequently - where perhaps 20% or more of simulations result in running out of money prior to your longevity age - explore ways to save more, spend less, or increase your asset returns.